-The Oakton real estate market offers a variety of townhouses, condominium communities, manor and estate homes with extra land, and Colonial-style single-family homes, all snuggled into the beautiful countryside around them.
+The Oakton real estate market offers a variety of townhouses, condominium communities, manor and estate homes with extra land, and Colonial-style single-family homes, all snuggled into the beautiful countryside.

 Like many of Virginia’s towns, Oakton shares a rich history that dates back to the Revolutionary War and the Civil War, with many buildings that were used by both Union and Confederate soldiers still standing today.

-The school closed for a period in 1900 when its first teacher, Mary Sager, resigned from her position.
-That autumn the school opened once more, run by Mr. Moss Love and assisted by Nellie Shawen.
+The school closed for a period in 1900 when its first teacher, Mary Sager, resigned.
+That autumn, the school opened once more, then run by Mr. Moss Love and assisted by Nellie Shawen.
 Due to overcrowding, an annex was built by 1904, but by 1905 the school had reached full capacity once more.

-The area’s families were split between being Southern and Northern sympathizers, and due to occupation of the area shifting between Confederate and Union command, many families fled the area based on which side had control of it.
+The area’s families were split between being Southern and Northern sympathizers, and due to occupation shifting between Confederate and Union command, many families fled the area based on which side had control at the time.

-In 2009 a historical marker was placed to honor this important road.
-The corridor had provided rich farmlands and water in abundance, both of which were vital to support the encampment and movement of the calvary and armies.
+In 2009, a historical marker was placed to honor this important road.
+The corridor had provided rich farmlands and water in abundance, both of which were vital to support the encampment and movement of the cavalry and armies.

-For the nightlife scene, you can travel less than 3 miles away from the Oakton real estate market to Vienna and the Jammin' Java venue that is home to live music, savory snacks and craft beers.
-On Lee Highway you can find the Epicure Café, a Mediterranean bar and café that features live music, as well as open mic nights.
+For the nightlife scene, you can travel less than three miles from the Oakton real estate market to Vienna and the Jammin' Java venue, home to live music, savory snacks, and craft beers.
+On Lee Highway, you can find the Epicure Café, a Mediterranean bar and café featuring live music and open mic nights.

 Those who purchase real estate in Oakton will also enjoy its prominent music scene, with many annual events taking place in and around nearby towns, such as the Fairfax Fair and Vienna's Performing Arts Festival held by the Wolfe Trap Foundation.

-Because Fairfax is only a few minutes away, many people who own Oakton real estate travel to Fair Oaks Mall only four miles away for shopping and dining experiences.
+Because Fairfax is only a few minutes away, many people who own Oakton real estate travel four miles to Fair Oaks Mall for shopping and dining.
 You'll find the best places to shop in Tysons Corner and the heart of Vienna, which has a variety and abundance of bargain and high-end shops to choose from, such as Wardrobe Rescue Upscale.

 Although there aren't any specialty grocers in Oakton, residents can still find locally raised meats and fresh produce at the Oakton Smart Market, a farmers market that runs every Saturday and offers better deals than some of the local supermarkets.
 There is also the Vienna Farmers Market nearby.

-Among Oakton’s peaceful green areas to enjoy, the favorite is Nottoway Park, just off Courthouse Road.
-This large park offers hiking trails, some of which are paved; separate baseball and basketball courts; and often hosts events, such as the occasional car show or sports league activity.
-Further into the wooded area you can find the historical Hunter House, which was built in 1890 and presently plays host to a series of free concerts during the summer called Nottoway Nights.
+Among Oakton’s peaceful green areas to enjoy, the favorite is Nottoway Park just off Courthouse Road.
+This large park offers hiking trails, some of which are paved, and baseball and basketball courts.
+The part often hosts events, such as the occasional car show or sports league activity.
+Further into the wooded area you can find the historical Hunter House, which was built in 1890 and presently plays host to a series of free concerts called Nottoway Nights during the summer months.